pantsbuild/intellij-pants-plugin/README.md

 ### Compilation
 The plugin provides two ways to compile your project:
 * via pants' compile goal (Default)
-  The plugin will use `pants goal compile <list of targets>` to compile your project once a `Make` command is invoked.
+  The plugin will use `pants compile <list of targets>` to compile your project once a `Make` command is invoked.
   ![Compilation via compile goal ](images/compilation_via_compile_goal.png)
 * via IntelliJ's scala/java compilers
   Because the plugin configured all modules' dependencies IntelliJ can use this information to build and run your project without